top of page

 Jun 54 min read

-The Role of Mens Rea in Indian Criminal Trials: Explained with Case Laws
+What is Mens Rea in Indian Criminal Law?
+Role, Types & Key Case Laws

 An in-depth analysis of mens rea in Indian criminal law with key case laws and statutory interpretations for legal professionals.